waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sage Li: Zephyr Badge required to use Flash outside battle.

 ## Exploration Log
 - **Ruins of Alph Detour:** Started Turn 1888.
-Currently in RuinsOfAlphOutside.
-Last Update: Turn 1907.
+Currently in RuinsOfAlphKabutoChamber.
+Last Update: Turn 1916.
 - **Officer Hint:** Ruins of Alph is a "Look-and-Touch Tourist Site".
 Mentions "sliding stone panels".
 Verified Turn 1896.
 - **Youngster Hint:** Confirms drawings on stone panels and that they can be moved.
 Verified Turn 1899.
+- **Mystery Chamber:** Identified as "Kabuto Chamber".
+Verified Turn 1916.

 ## Strategy & Lessons
 - **Battle Menus:** Selecting NO for switching is faster if current Pokemon is fine.